BMVANDENBELT/stocks-analysis/README.md

 # Purpose

  -  The purpose of this project was to refactor an Excel/VBA code to display stock information from the years 2017 and 2018.
-The original format was sound but with our modifications it aimed to be more effective.
+The original format was sound but with our modifications it aimed to be more efficient.

 # Results